merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 ls GENOMES/*fa | wc -l
 ```

 If you are here, it means you have all 494 FASTA files on your computer.
-OF these 494,
+Of these 494,

 * 375 are single-amplified genomes (SAGs),
 * 81 are new isolate genomes (FASTA) by Freel et al.,